Task-Related Token Compression in Multimodal Large Language Models from an Explainability Perspective: Related Work

 \section{Related Work}

 \textbf{Multimodal Large Language Models.} Benefiting from advancements in large language models (LLMs)~\cite{gpt4_arxiv, llama_arxiv, deepseek_arxiv}, multimodal large language models (MLLMs) have gained considerable attention due to the powerful ability in multi-modal understanding and reasoning~\cite{llava_nips, internvl_arxiv, qwenvl_arxiv, gpt4v_arxiv, gemini_arxiv}.
 Recent advances~\cite{llavaov_arxiv, qwen2vl_arxiv, internlmX2.5_arxiv} tend to handle images with higher resolution and videos with more frames, which significantly increases the number of visual tokens and thus the computational burden.
 This reveals the necessity for token compression strategies that can balance efficiency and effectiveness.
-Our work proposes a generic token compression method at the LLM input stage which significantly reduces computational costs without sacrificing performance.
+Our work proposes a new token compression paradigm, which removes task-irrelevant visual tokens at the LLM input stage, significantly reducing computational costs without sacrificing performance.

-\textbf{Visual Token Compression.} Existing visual token compression methods for MLLMs can be broadly categorized into: task/instruction-agnostic compression~\cite{tome_iclr, visionzip_arxiv, tempme_iclr, folder_arxiv, fastvid_arxiv} and task/instruction-related compression~\cite{fastv_eccv, smallforlarge_arxiv, pdrop_arxiv, tokencarve_arxiv, prunevid_arxiv}.
-The first category of methods typically introduces additional modules to merge redundant visual tokens based on the similarities between them, addressing the limitations of existing models.
-However, many recent works have developed techniques to obtain more compact visual representations when building MLLMs~\cite{qwen2vl_arxiv,Dynamic-VLM,LLAMA-vid}.
-We believe that task/instruction-related compression offers greater potential for reducing the number of visual tokens.
+\textbf{Visual Token Compression.} Existing visual token compression methods for MLLMs can be broadly categorized into: task/instruction-agnostic compression~\cite{tome_iclr, visionzip_arxiv, tempme_iclr, DivPrune} and task/instruction-related compression~\cite{fastv_eccv, pdrop_arxiv, prunevid_arxiv, Dart}.
+The first category of methods typically introduces additional modules to merge redundant visual tokens based on similarity, addressing the limitations of existing models.
+However, many recent works have developed techniques to obtain more compact visual representations when building MLLMs~\cite{qwen2vl_arxiv, efficientlmm_nips24}.
+Notably, task/instruction-related compression can further reduce the number of visual tokens on models already incorporate built-in compression mechanisms, offering greater potential for efficiency gains.
 FastV~\cite{fastv_eccv} represents a typical method of the second category, which rely on shallow-layer attention maps of the LLM for compression.
-In this work, we explores the feasibility of an effective token compression prior to the LLM.
-Such a method is not only task/instruction-related, but also remains independent of the MLLM architecture, making it broadly applicable and generalizable.
+In this work, we explores the feasibility of an effective task-related token compression prior to the LLM, which functions independently of the architecture and can be applied broadly across different MLLMs.